 I wish they could see that home educated children aren’t spending their lives at home.
 That they’re not inside the four walls of their house, day in and day out, interacting only with their immediate family.

-Instead, start picturing them at the library, a skate park, a swimming pool, an art gallery, a street market, at the beach, at the park, exploring a museum.
+I wish they could see them out at the local library, the skate park, the pool, an art gallery, a street market, the beach, the park, exploring a museum...

-Picture them interacting with all the different people in all those different spaces – librarians, skaters, lifeguards, gallery curators, market stall owners, surfers, park rangers, museum staff…one on one, often, about things that specifically interest them at a pace they set.
+I wish they could observe how naturally they interact with all the different people in all those different spaces - librarians, skaters, lifeguards, gallery curators, market stall owners, surfers, park rangers, museum staff...

-Picture the varied ages, backgrounds, cultures and worldviews of all those people they’re engaging with throughout the week, the natural environments in which that’s happening.
+I wish they could see the varied ages, backgrounds, cultures and worldviews of all the people they’re engaging with throughout the week, and the natural environments in which that’s happening.